 ii.
-Collection of reports from small and medium-sized audit firms, partnership and solo practitioner In PY2021, reports were collected from 43 small and medium-sized audit firms (mainly from those subject to quality control reviews in PY2020) chosen on the basis of results of the reviews.
-The reports contained recommendations for improvement issued by quality control review, matters related to business management (organizations and manpower, arrangement and implementation of training, etc.), matters related to the global network of audit firms, the impact of and responses to COVID-19 infections, key audit matters (KAMs) and so forth.
+Collection of reports from small and medium-sized audit firms, partnership and solo practitioner In PY2022, reports were collected from 55 small and medium-sized audit firms (mainly from those subject to quality control reviews in PY2021) chosen on the basis of results of the reviews.
+The reports contained items related to recommendations for improvement issued by quality control review, matters related to business management (organizations and manpower, arrangement and implementation of training, etc.), matters related to the global network of audit firms, the impact of and responses to COVID-19 infections, key audit matters (KAMs), status of responses to the revision of quality control standards, status of assurance service related to non-financial information and so forth.

-Of the 43 firms, 11 firms (those deemed to have concerns about operating management systems according to their reports, founded in the recent past and larger than a set scale, etc.) were subjected to face-to-face or online hearings.
+Of the 55 firms, 9 firms (those deemed to have concerns about operating management systems according to their reports, etc.) were subjected to face-to-face or online hearings.
+Inspectors participated in hearings to certain firms to enable in-depth discussion.

-At the hearing, we have intensively heard about the development of quality control systems including responses to review findings, top management's management policy, organizations and human resources, and so forth, while conveying the CPAAOB's awareness of problems, to promote the establishment of quality control that can ensure proper audit services.
+At the hearing, we have intensively heard about the development of quality control systems including responses to review findings, top management's management policy, organizations and human resources, responses to the revision of audit system, and so forth, while conveying the CPAAOB's awareness of problems, to promote the establishment of quality control that can ensure proper audit services.